18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-1-important-aspects/index.md

 There're some known issues of data quality that we need to deal with.

 - Consistency of the data: Is the data we're using consistent with the problem we want to solve?
 E.g. Different languages, different scales/units, mixed type
-- Accuracy of the data: Are features, labels, methods to collect data correct?
+- Accuracy of the data: Are features, labels, methods to collect data correctly?
 - Noisy data: How to remove noise from the input, output?
 - Missing data: How to deal with missing data?
 - Outliers in the data: How to detect and deal with outliers?